 The amendments to Rule 19b-4 and Form 19b-4 are designed to facilitate the processes for providing the Commission with Security-Based Swap Submissions and Advance Notices and to make these processes efficient by utilizing the existing infrastructure for proposed rule changes, thereby conserving both clearing agency and Commission resources.
 As amended, Form 19b-4 enables clearing agencies to submit Security-Based Swap Submissions and Advance Notices electronically with the Commission.
-The amendments to Rule 19b-4 also will require a clearing agency to post on its Web site any Security-Based Swap Submissions, Advance Notices, and any amendments thereto, within two business days of the date on which they are submitted to the Commission.
-A further amendment to Rule 19b-4 will require an SRO that files a proposed rule change with the Commission to inform the Commission of the date on which it posted such proposal on its Web site if the posting did not occur on the same day that the SRO filed the proposal with the Commission.
+The amendments to Rule 19b-4 also will require a clearing agency to post on its website any Security-Based Swap Submissions, Advance Notices, and any amendments thereto, within two business days of the date on which they are submitted swaps in the future and the Commission has maintained the earlier estimate of six clearing agencies for purposes of the PRA analysis.

+to the Commission.
+A further amendment to Rule 19b-4 will require an SRO that files a proposed rule change with the Commission to inform the Commission of the date on which it posted such proposal on its website if the posting did not occur on the same day that the SRO filed the proposal with the Commission.
 Finally, new Rule 3Ca-1 specifies the process for a security-based swap counterparty to apply to the Commission for a stay of the clearing requirement.